Marklogic

 host, port, user, password, authType);

-object of the appropriate subclass for the document content you want to access (XML, text, JSON, binary, generic).
-In this example code, an XMLDocumentManager
+If you have not already done so, use the DatabaseClient object to create a com.marklogic.client.document.DocumentManager object of the appropriate subclass for the document content you want to access (XML, text, JSON, binary, generic).
+In this example code, an XMLDocumentManager.

 XMLDocumentManager docMgr = client.newXMLDocumentManager();

 Get the document’s content.
-For example, by using an InputStream
+For example, by using an InputStream.

 FileInputStream docStream = new FileInputStream(